-MOTHER.
-Then you find the objection lies more in the fancy than in the reality: very little difference, in fact, exists; and those who affect disgust at the western mode of producing butter, shew their delicacy at the expense of their good sense.
+Mother.
+Then you find there is more in the fancy than in the reality; very little difference in fact exists; and those who affect disgust at the western mode of producing butter, show their delicacy, at the expence of their good sense.

-HELEN.
+Helen.
 How, mother?

-MOTHER.
-Pray, my dear, is not all pastry, -are not cakes, and even bread, made entirely by the hand?
-Nay, fifty other things, which I cannot now enumerate, these refined persons will swallow with avidity, at the very moment, perhaps, when they are expressing CHEESE.

-their delicate disapproval of the Devonshire mode of butter-making.
+Mother.
+Pray, my dear, is not all pastry, cakes, and even bread, made entirely by the hand? nay, fifty other things I cannot now enumerate, which these refined persons swallow with avidity, at the very moment, perhaps, they are expressing their delicate disapproval of Devonshire butter-making.

-HELEN.
+Helen.
 How silly and unmeaning !

-MOTHER.
-Yes, my dear: let us not imitate such conduct; but always endeavour to preserve candid and liberal opinions, not only towards the actions of other people, but towards the customs and habits of other countries.
+Mother.
+Yes, my dear; let us not imitate such conduct; but always endeavour to preserve candid and liberal opinions, not only towards the actions of other people, but towards the customs and habits of other countries.
 In all, we may be assured, there is something to approve and admire.

-LOUISA.
-After having described buttermaking, we ought next to speak of cheese.
+Louisa.
+After having described butter-making, we ought next to speak of cheese.

-HELEN.
-Yes; cheese is also made of milk, or cream: but how, I do not know.
+Helen.
+Yes, cheese is also made of milk or cream-but how, I do not know.

-MOTHER.
-Cheese is milk, or cream, curdled by being warmed and mixed with an ingredient, called rennet.
+Mother.
+Cheese is milk or cream curdled, by being warmed and mixed with an ingredient called Rennet.